amandeepverma2908/Coding-Ninjas/README.md

-# this is a practiced questions of my own of coding
+# these are practiced questions of competitive programming